zenml-io/zenml/docs/book/user-guide/advanced-guide/containerize-your-pipeline.md

 # Containerizing Your ZenML Pipeline

-# TODO

-- This page needs to be done in conjunction with Michael.
-Its just about restructuring the info and doing this again with a new outlook
-- It has too much info and hard to navigate
-- The main purpose of rewriting the containerization page was to make it simpler/easier to digest

-The containerization page:
-Should stay pretty similar in terms of content, it should be an in-depth explanation of how to use DockerSettings

-Currently it also contains:
-reference to image builders: Relevant for containerizing a pipeline, but not related to DockerSettings how to build images without running a pipeline: Relevant for containerizing a pipeline, but not related to DockerSettings

-Not sure if these fit somewhere else (e.g. the "managing environments" page above for the image builders?) or should stay on the page

-# ENDTODO

 When running locally, ZenML will sequentially execute the steps of your pipeline in the active Python environment.
 However, when using remote [orchestrators](broken-reference/) or [step operators](broken-reference/), ZenML will build [Docker](https://www.docker.com/) images which are used to run your pipeline code in an isolated and well-defined environment.

 For this purpose, a [Dockerfile](https://docs.docker.com/engine/reference/builder/) is dynamically generated at runtime.
 It is then used to build the docker image using the [image builder](broken-reference/) component of your stack.
 The Dockerfile consists of the following steps: